karagenc/socket.io-go/CONTRIBUTING.md

 - Run all tests.
 - Make sure to use `JSONSerializer` inside socket.io parser (`parser/json` package).
 Do not accidentally use `encoding/json` or other JSON packages.
+- Make sure to use Mutex on:
+    - `Client.eio`
+- Make sure to use `InternalError` for socket.io internal errors.
+    - Use `wrapInternalError` when an error is this package's responsibility.
+    - Internal server error vs bad request error

 And you're good to go.